Should I Watch..? Wild Wild West

 - When the film scooped five prizes at the 2000 Razzies ceremony, star of the TV series Robert Conrad accepted three of the awards in person.
 It was his way of expressing anger at the movie's lack of loyalty to the show and the quality of the film.
 Smith later apologized to Conrad for the movie.

 - Adding to the film's mighty budget was the cost of re-shoots which was intended to inject more humour into the film.
 Test audiences didn't even know the film was supposed to be a comedy.
-At a rumoured $170 million, it's still the most expensive film Warner Bros have ever made.
+At a rumoured $170 million, it's still the most expensive film Warner Bros have ever made (at time of writing).

 What's Not to Like?

 Right, where do I start?
 The screenplay is appalling with no laughs and no logic behind anything that happens on screen.
 The cast all appear to be in it for the money, with the exception of Levine who plays the role like the one guy who doesn't get the joke.
 Branagh is hopelessly miscast, as is poor Kevin Kline whose career never really recovered from this.
 Smith, while bringing his usual charisma to the screen, never really convinces as a gunslinger and plays the part more as a ladies man than an actual hero for audiences to get behind.